 Send Natalie Wee submissions and pitches on creativity in the post-truth world

 Six times a year, The Town Crier hands itself over to a guest editor.
 Curators are free to publish for a month on any literary topic of their choosing.
-This March, Natalie Wee will be curating a month called “Post-Truth Politics & the Creative Craft.”
+This March, Natalie Wee will be curating a month called “Post-Truth Politics and the Creative Craft.”

 What implications does a post-truth world have on the creative arts—especially when the latter has so often been upheld as the bastion of political and artistic resistance?